Preface

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

 You may be enrolled in a traditional two- or four-year degree program or may just be taking the course for personal growth.
 You may be of any age and may have already done more or less academic and experiential learning.
-You may be a business major, with some prerequisite knowledge of economics or level of accounting or math skills, or you may be filling in an elective and have no such skills.
-In fact, although they enhance personal finance decisions, such skills are not necessary.
+You may be a business major, with some prerequisite knowledge of economics or a level of accounting, or math skills, or you may be filling in an elective and have no such skills.
+Although they enhance personal finance decisions, such skills are not necessary.
 Software, downloadable applications, and calculators perform ever more sophisticated functions with ever more approachable interfaces.
-The emphasis in this text is on understanding the fundamental relationships behind the math and being able to use that understanding to make better decisions about your personal finances.
+The emphasis in this text is on understanding the fundamental relationships behind the math and being able to use that understanding to make better decisions about your finances.

 Entire tomes, both academic texts and trade books, have been and will be written about any of the subjects featured in each chapter of this text.
 The idea here is to introduce you to the practical and conceptual framework for making personal financial decisions in the larger context of your life, and in the even larger context of your individual life as part of a greater economy of financial participants.